-- Financial contributions are contributions of money and/or land that councils can require from developers as a resource consent condition or permitted activity standard under the RMA.
+- 170. Financial contributions are contributions of money and/or land that councils can require from developers as a resource consent condition or permitted activity standard under the RMA.
 Financial contributions can only be taken when the purpose of the contribution is specified in a council plan and the level of the contribution is determined in accordance with the plan.
-All councils are currently able to use financial contributions. - Development contributions enable city and district councils (and unitary councils) to recover from developers a fair, equitable and proportionate amount of the total cost of capital expenditure necessary to service growth over the long-term under the Local Government Act 2002 (LGA).
-Regional councils are not able to charge development contributions. - The policy intent of financial and development contributions are distinct but both relate to the effects arising from development.
-Financial contributions are intended to address the effects of activities on the environment, which may include making a contribution to a council that provides infrastructure to address the effects of a new development.
-Development contributions are intended to address the fiscal effect of development on councils in terms of requiring new infrastructure to service growth.
+All councils are currently able to use financial contributions. - 171.Development contributions enable city and district councils (and unitary councils) to recover from developers a fair, equitable and proportionate amount of the total cost of capital expenditure necessary to service growth over the long-term under the Local Government Act 2002 (LGA).
+Regional councils are not able to charge development contributions.